uphold/enterprise-widget-sdk/projects/widget-test-app/README.md

 It will print the URL where the app is running, usually `http://localhost:8789`.
 Open this URL in your browser.

-##### Select the "Payment Widget" option
+##### Select the "Payment Widget" option and the desired flow

 Click the `"Payment Widget"` button to navigate to the `"Payment Widget SDK Test"` page.
-This will:

-Create a token with the Enterprise API using the client credentials provided in the `.env` file;
-Create a payment widget session and override the URL in the response with the value of `VITE_PAYMENT_SESSION_URL_OVERRIDE`, if specified;
-Instantiate the widget with the URL from the payment widget session.

-Enjoy testing!
+That page will present the available flows you can test.
+Select the flow you desire by clicking on it and enjoy testing!

 ### Development